Hello, friends! Is Calvary Chapel a Cult? What do you think?

 Calvary Chapel is a massive movement which claims to be a group made up of Christian evangelical leaders and members.
 They teach the Bible, but they also have an additional set of leadership doctrines.
 They don’t readily admit this fact because they are maintaining the facade of being a “strictly Bible-teaching church.”
 They even have a smokescreen motto which goes like this: “Simply teaching the Bible, simply!“

 Would evangelical leaders preach parts of the Bible but contradict it in their practice, actions and behaviors?
-Would true Christians maintain a deceitful motto while keeping their other book, that “little gem”, under wraps?
+Would true Christians maintain a deceitful motto while keeping their other “little gem” under wraps?

 One plus one equals two.
 It’s that simple.
 CC simply does not teach “the Bible only.”
 It’s their extra book that is responsible for many mentalities, unaccountability and ensuing human oppressions.

 Because they are well-disguised, they can get away with spiritual abuse.
-Spiritual abuse is the most dangerous form of psychological and emotional abuse.
+Spiritual abuse is the most dangerous form of psychological and emotional abuse because it so often involves the loss of trust in God.

-Even though there are some genuine Christian believers and perhaps a few legitimate pastors in Calvary Chapels, the movement as a whole is corrupt for many reasons (more reasons than you will find in this post alone).
+Even though there are some genuine Christian believers and perhaps a few legitimate pastors in Calvary Chapels, my opinion is that the movement as a whole is corrupt for many reasons (more reasons than you will find in this post alone).
 Many of these pastors and staff members were not told the whole truth when they joined CC.

 It does not bring me delight to speak of these unpleasant topics and expose what is in the dark at CC, but the truth is the truth, even if it’s the unpleasant truth.
 I have studied destructive cults and spiritual abuse from psychological, sociological, theological and social work perspectives.